 The 21-member board of directors of Friends School of Minnesota is called the School Committee.
 As the governing body, the School Committee adopts school policies and is the legal body ultimately responsible for the financial health and operation of the school.
 The responsibilities of individual School Committee members lie in three general areas: mission stewardship, advocacy and fiduciary.

 Friends Council on Education, the national organization of Quaker schools, requires that a Quaker school either be “under the care of” a Quaker Meeting or that the School Committee contain a majority of Quakers.
-Since FSM is not formally affiliated with a Meeting it adheres to the Quaker majority requirement.
+Since FSMN is not formally affiliated with a Meeting it adheres to the Quaker majority requirement.
 Members of Twin Cities Friends Meeting, Minneapolis Friends Meeting, Prospect Hill Friends Meeting, and Cannon Valley Friends Meeting have served on the School Committee.